 Step 3:

-Transfer the candied walnut to the prepared baking sheet spreading them out as much as possible.
+Transfer the candied walnuts to a parchment-lined baking sheet spreading them out as much as possible.

-If you made these ahead of time, allow them to cool for at least 1 hour at room temperature before breaking them apart.
-If you didn't make them in advance, place the baking sheet in the fridge for about 10 minutes before breaking apart the pieces.
+Allow them to cool for at least 1 hour at room temperature before breaking them apart.
+You can also place them in the fridge for 10 minutes.

 Step 4: